 #4.
 Ensure content will display universally – and reliably.

 This builds on the previous point.
 If you don’t offer the ability to download files for offline viewing, mobile audiences probably won’t burn through their 4G data allowance during their morning commute.
 If you don’t incorporate a full-screen option into your media player, files might be unwatchable on a four-inch smartphone.
 Also, any smartphone user will find Flash content to be incompatible and off-limits.

 It’s clearly important to clarify any minimum hardware specs or internet connection speeds.
-A 3G handset isn’t going to be suitable for lossless audio streaming, so make this clear to prospective customers.
+A 3G handset isn’t going to be suitable for lossless audio streaming, so it is important to make this clear to prospective customers.
 Nonetheless, these scenarios should be minimized as far as possible.
 Transcoding middleware like ViMP can format media files for varying pixel resolutions and bitrates, enabling a spectrum of devices to display the same output.

 #5.
 Employ MPEG-DASH for video content.

 Moving Picture Expert Group Dynamic Adaptive Streaming over HTTP is far simpler than its name might suggest.
-MPEG-DASH is a unique collaboration between the likes of Adobe, Dolby, Microsoft and Netflix.
+MPEG-DASH is a unique collaboration between the likes of Adobe, Dolby, Microsoft, and Netflix.
 Even Apple’s proprietary HLS plays these fragmented MP4 files, ensuring compatibility across a spectrum of devices.
 That’s vastly superior to the conflicting codecs and formats previously in existence.

 As well as offering near-universal compatibility, MPEG-DASH can be coupled with the transcoding middleware mentioned above.
 This regulates real-time adjustments in picture quality, depending on network congestion or the capabilities of recipient devices.
 The highest-quality data packets will automatically be distributed for each individual clip or fragment.
 As such, MPEG-DASH underpins an optimal viewing experience.